A series of 7 natural history films for primary schools

 Teachers have commented on the dearth of easily accessible visual resources in support of the Primary Science Curriculum in relation to the local environment, habitats and wildlife.
 Wild Explorers is providing an essential resource for use in primary school education.

 Nature Reserves are mainly visited by people aged over fifty.
-An aim of the project is to encourage increased visits and by a younger demograph.
-A three-year research project by the RSPB, published in 2017 in the Guardian Newspaper, shows that according to the conservation group’s scoring system, four out of five children in the UK are not adequately “connected to nature”.
+The aim of this project is to encourage increased visits and by younger people.
+A three-year research project by the RSPB, published in the Guardian Newspaper, shows that according to the conservation group’s scoring system, four out of five children in the UK are not adequately “connected to nature”.

 Conservationists linked the decline in wildlife to the disconnect between children and the natural world.
-“Nature is in trouble, and children’s connection to nature is closely linked to this”, said Dr Mike Clarke, the RSPB’s chief executive.
+“Nature is in trouble, and children’s connection to nature is closely linked to this”, said Dr Mike Clarke, former RSPB’s chief executive.

 The positive legacy of this project:

 - The films will help develop children’s understanding of the natural world and its vital role in human well-being.

 We have received support so far for this project from :